C2FO/vfs/docs/utils.md

 	ErrBadAbsLocationPath = "absolute location path is invalid - must include leading and trailing slashes"
-	// ErrBadRelLocationPath constant is returned when a file path is not relative ErrBadRelLocationPath = "relative location path is invalid - may not include leading slash but must include trailing slash" )
+	// ErrBadRelLocationPath constant is returned when a file path is not relative ErrBadRelLocationPath = "relative location path is invalid - may not include leading slash but must include trailing slash"
+    // TouchCopyMinBufferSize min buffer size used in TouchCopyBuffered in bytes TouchCopyMinBufferSize = 262144
+)
 ```